 Based on the interview, it seems Watson sold his seed collection to Bioarc Ltd, a Melbourne-headquartered corporation.
 Unless there’s good reason to think otherwise, it’s fair to assume that puts the collection out of reach of the rest of us for the foreseeable.

-Given the collection is Watson’s, cleary it’s his call as to its future.
-And looking more closely at Bioarc since I first posted this piece, it’s good to see that sound people such as Rob Clarke are involved with the project.
+Looking more closely at Bioarc since I first posted this piece, it’s good to see that at least some sound people such as Rob Clarke are involved with the project, however unabashedly capitalist.

 My worries after looking closer at Bioarc’s videos are that (1) the seeds were stored at 5 °C for several decades and (2) with a collection of the stated size, one organization alone will be hard-pressed to get anywhere near realizing its potential.